moveit/moveit_tutorials/doc/custom_constraint_samplers/custom_constraint_samplers_tutorial.rst

 Creating a constraint sampler
 -----------------------------

-* Create a ROBOT_moveit_plugins package and within that a subfolder for your YOURROBOT_constraint_sampler plugin.
+* Create a ROBOT_moveit_plugins package and within that a sub-folder for your YOURROBOT_constraint_sampler plugin.
   Modify the template provided by hrp2jsk_moveit_plugins/hrp2jsk_moveit_constraint_sampler_plugin
 * In your ROBOT_moveit_config/launch/move_group.launch file, within the <node name="move_group">, add the parameter: